 - Sea salt and pepper to taste

-Cover the bulgur wheat completely with boiling water (use 1 portion of bulgur to 2 portions of water) and leave to rehydrate for 15 minutes.
+Cover the bulgur wheat completely with boiling water (use 1 portion of bulgur to 2 portions of water) and leave, covered with lid or plate, to rehydrate for 12 minutes.
 Drain any excess water.
 Preheat the oven to 400 F/ 200 C/ gas mark 6.

-Cut a thin slice off the tops of the tomatoes and scoop out the pulp, removing excess juice and seeds.
+Cut off the tops of each tomato and scoop out the pulp, removing excess juice and seeds.
 Chop up the pulp and set aside.

-In a large frying pan heat up the oil and fry the garlic and onions on a low heat for a couple of minutes stirring often.
+In a large frying pan heat up the oil and fry the garlic and onions over a low heat for a couple of minutes stirring often.
 Add the wine and continue cooking for 2-3 more minutes.
-Add the pulp of the tomatoes, tarragon, season well, and cook for another 5 minutes on a high heat until most of the liquid is evaporated.
+Add the pulp of the tomatoes, tarragon, season well, and cook for another 5 minutes over a high heat until most of the liquid has evaporated.

-Remove from the heat, combine with the bulgur and stir well.
+Remove from the heat, combine with the bulgur and cheese (reserving some to sprinkle on top) and stir well.
 Adjust the seasoning if necessary.
-Spoon the mixture into the tomatoes and, if you are using cheese, place a small amount of cheese on top.
+Spoon the mixture into the tomatoes and top with the remaining cheese.
 Transfer the tomatoes into an oven dish and bake uncovered for 25 minutes.

 Keep in touch

 I am bringing this vegetarian stuffed tomatoes recipe to this month’s Simple and in Season.